Kenya election observers urge losing candidates to concede gracefully

 Former President Barack Obama, whose father was from Kenya, urged leaders to ensure there's no return to violence.

-"I urge all Kenyans to work for an election -- and aftermath -- that is peaceful and credible, reinforcing confidence in your new constitution and the future of your country," Obama said in a statement this week.
+"I urge all Kenyans to work for an election -- and aftermath -- that is peaceful and credible, reinforcing confidence in your new constitution and the future of your country," Obama said in a statement.
 "Any disputes around the election should be resolved peacefully, through Kenya's institutions and the rule of law."

 Kenyatta is seeking a second five-year term.